Attendance Policy

 Unless excused under the provisions of this policy, accumulated early sign-outs will be recorded as unexcused absences.

 These rules apply to all DHS students, no matter their age.
 Student that have reached 18 years of age, will follow the same rules for late sign ins and early sign outs.
-Extenuating circumstance will be handled on a case to case basis.
+Extenuating circumstance will be handled on a case-to-case basis.

 Students can earn lost credit back the following semester by keeping the Tardy days and Sign outs below 10 days for the whole semester.